Lavanya-S-naik/databricks_assessment/README.md

   USING delta
   AS SELECT * FROM employee_data;
   </code>

 ### 6. Review Outputs
   Check the printed list of CSV files in your notebook output.
   Creation of the delta_employee table in SQL or workspace table browser.

+## Happy coding!!!...